fl1ger/deleg/draft-dnsop-deleg.md

 DELEG records are served with NS and DS records in the Authority section of DNS delegation type responses.
 Standard behavior of legacy DNS resolvers is to ignore the DELEG type and continue to rely on NS and DS records (see compliance testing described in Appendix A).
 Resolvers that do understand DELEG and its associated parameters can efficiently switch to the new mechanism.

-The DELEG record leverages the Service Binding (SVCB) record format defined in {{?RFC9460}}, using a subset of the already defined service parameters.
+The DELEG record leverages the Service Binding (SVCB) record format defined in {{?RFC9460}}, using a subset of the already defined service parameters, however as DELEG creates a zone cut and requires special processing from authoritative name servers as well as resolvers it has to be a new record type similar in handling to the DS record type.

 DELEG can use AliasMode, inherited from SVCB, to insert a level of indirection to ease the operational maintenance of multiple zones by the same servers.
 For example, an operator can have numerous customer domains all aliased to nameserver sets whose operational characteristics can be easily updated without intervention from the customers.
 Most notably, this provides a method for addressing the long-standing problem operators have with maintaining DS records on behalf of their customers.
 This type of facility will be handled in separate documents.